 Although COVID-19 vaccines were developed quickly, research and development on vaccines like these have been underway for decades.
 All vaccine development steps were taken to ensure COVID-19 vaccine safety and effectiveness, including clinical trials, FDA approval, and tracking safety with vaccine monitoring systems.
 African American immunologist, Kizzmekia Corbett, played a key role in developing the Moderna COVID-19 vaccine.

 If I already had COVID-19, do I still need to get vaccinated?

-You should get a COVID-19 vaccine even if you already had COVID-19.
-Getting a COVID-19 vaccine after you recover from the infection provides added protection against the virus.
+Absolutely!
+You should get a COVID-19 vaccine even if you have already had it.
+Getting a COVID-19 vaccine after you recover from the infection provides added protection against the virus. #ThinkAboutIt!

-People who already had COVID-19 and do not get vaccinated after their recovery are more likely than those who get vaccinated after recovery to get COVID-19 again.
+People who already had COVID-19 and remain unvaccinated after their recovery are more likely than those who get vaccinated after recovery to get COVID-19 again.

 If I am pregnant or planning to become pregnant, can I get the COVID-19 vaccine?

 If we need a booster, are the vaccines working?